-A Keystone is any educator nominated in to the program by a building principal who has demonstrated innovative use of technology in classroom instruction to capture the imagination of students.
-Keystones are part of an ongoing community of educators throughout the commonwealth of Pennsylvania sharing, collaborating and leading best practices of 21st century learning.
+Keystones are educators nominated into the program by a building principal who have demonstrated innovative uses of technology in classroom instruction to capture the imagination of students.
+Keystones are part of an ongoing community of educators throughout the commonwealth of Pennsylvania who are sharing, collaborating and leading best practices of 21st century learning.

-What is the goal of the Keystone Program?
+What is the goal of the Keystones Program?

-The goal of the Keystone Program is to identify, invite and support exemplary educators into a distinct and dynamic learning community.
-These educators advocate the use of technology as a transformative tool to nurture the intellect, innovation and imagination of students.
+The goal of the Keystones Program is to identify, invite, and support exemplary educators into a distinct and dynamic learning community.
+These educators advocate for the use of technology as a transformative tool to nurture the intellect, innovation, and imagination of students.

-Who can be nominated to be a Keystone?
+Who can be nominated to be a Keystones?

-Any educator who directly impacts classroom instruction.
-This may include: a classroom teacher, librarian, media specialist, technology coach, curriculum coach, etc.).
+Any educator who directly impacts classroom instruction may be nominated.
+This may include a classroom teacher, librarian, media specialist, technology coach, curriculum coach, etc.).
 Once someone has been nominated for the program, they are Keystones for life.
 Building principals should nominate new individuals in subsequent years.

-How does someone get nominated to be a Keystone?
+How does someone get nominated to be a Keystones?

 How will I know I was nominated?

-What's the difference between a Keystone and a Keystone STAR?
+What's the difference between a Keystones and a Keystones STAR?

-A Keystone is nominated by a building principal.
-Once a Keystone, always a Keystone as long as you remain in education.
-Once nominated, all new Keystones will receive an application to complete via email for the STAR selection.
+A Keystones is nominated by a building principal.
+Once a Keystone, always a Keystones, as long as you remain in education.
+Once nominated, all new Keystones will receive an application via email to complete in order to be eligible for STAR selection.
 This application will require a sample project or published work to be viewed by the PAECT KTI Lead Learners.
-After all applications are evaluated, a Keystones may be invited to attend the Summit in July.
+After all applications are evaluated, a Keystones may be invited to the Keystones Technology Innovators (KTI) Summit in July.
 Upon completion of the Summit experience, Keystones become a STAR!

 Who gets notified when I am nominated?